P1: Analysis of simple circuits based on logic gates |

 6. Prototyping

 Any of our circuits can be built as a prototype for laboratory experimentation, measurements and characterisation.
-We will use for instance DE10-Lite boards.
+We will use, for instance, the Terasic DE10-Lite board as explained in Lab1.2.
+The VHDL architecture of Circuit_C synthesised in the FPGA will contain the circuit's algebraic equation.